oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-There are two methods for installing Red Hat Enterprise Virtualization Hypervisors:
+There are two methods for installing oVirt Nodes:

 *   Interactive installation.
 *   Unattended installation.